accidental-green/validator-install/README.md

 # Ethereum Validator Install
 Easily set up and configure an Ethereum Validator for mainnet or testnet within minutes using this installation script.
-The script is adapted fromn Somer Esat's guides, and simplifies a process that otherwise takes hours of manual configuration.
+The script is adapted from Somer Esat's guides, and simplifies a process that otherwise takes hours of manual configuration.

 ## Features:

-- **Multi-client Support**: Works with various Ethereum clients including Geth, Besu, Nethermind, Teku, Nimbus, Lighthouse, and Prysm.
+- **Multi-client Support**: Works with various clients including Geth, Besu, Nethermind, Teku, Nimbus, Lighthouse, and Prysm.
-- **Execution, Consensus, and MEV Clients**: Provides the ability to install various Ethereum client types.
+- **Execution, Consensus, and MEV Clients**: Configure various Ethereum clients and MEV settings.
 - **Import Validator Keystores**: Seamlessly import existing keystores to jump-start your validator setup.
-- **Standard Configuration**: Whether you manually follow Somer's guides or use this installation script, the final configuration is identical.
+- **Standard Configuration**: Get the same results as manually following Somer's guides (service files, users, directories, etc.)
 - **GUI & CLI Versions**: Choose the version that suits your comfort level and setup.

 ## Prerequisites: